WaylonWalker/waylonwalker.com/pages/blog/zev-averbach-interview.md

 Q: **Why** should a _"spreadsheet jockey"_ add something like Python to their toolbelt?

-To simply make their life a lot easier.
+A: To simply make their life a lot easier.
 Sure, heavy spreadsheet users have probably hit up against the size and performance limitations of their tool, and Python- or Scala-based tools are definitely viable solutions to that.
 But for me the power of imperative programming, of translating steps A to Z that you normally perform in a spreadsheet into **human- and machine-readable language**, is a magic you can't ignore once you know about it.

 On the ground, this magic translates into massive productivity gains, and frees you up to do higher-level thinking and experimentation which you don't normally have time for.